garytkchan/wordcount-project/README.md

 ### `python manage.py runserver`

-Runs the app in the development mode.<br>
+It runs the app in the development mode.<br>
-Open [http://localhost:8000](http://localhost:3000) to view it in the browser.
+Open [localhost:8000](localhost:3000) to view it in the browser.